arabcoders/watchstate/README.md

 installing WatchState using unraid [at this link](https://www.youtube.com/watch?v=XoztOwGHGxk).
 Much appreciated.

 PS: I don't know the channel owner, but I appreciate the effort.
 There is small mistake in the video regarding the webhook URL, please copy the URL directly from the backends page.
+And this tool does support multi-users.

 ----